PORTUGAL

 Tools, Resources & TRAINING

-CALCULATORS : there is no specific tool for Portugal, however green consultants are trained to use Carbon’Clap (free international carbon calculator powered by Ecoprod)
+CALCULATORS : there is no specific tool for Portugal, however green consultants are trained to use Carbon’Clap (free international carbon calculator powered by Ecoprod), and capable of using others.

 TRAININGS

-There is one available training program to train green consultants for production, it is based on Germany’s “Hochschule der Medien”, Stuttgart.
+There is one available training program to skill green consultants for production, it is based on the curriculum of Germany’s “Hochschule der Medien”, Stuttgart, for the certified green consultants training.

 Country’s decarbonization strategy